prisma/prisma1/docs/1.0/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 Let's investigate the generated files and understand their roles:

 - `/` (_root directory_)
   - [`.graphqlconfig.yml`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/.graphqlconfig.yml) GraphQL configuration file containing the endpoints and schema configuration.
-Used by the [`graphql-cli`](https://github.com/graphcool/graphql-cli) and the [GraphQL Playground](https://github.com/graphcool/graphql-playground).
-See [`graphql-config`](https://github.com/graphcool/graphql-config) for more information.
+Used by the [`graphql-cli`](https://github.com/prisma/graphql-cli) and the [GraphQL Playground](https://github.com/prisma/graphql-playground).
+See [`graphql-config`](https://github.com/prisma/graphql-config) for more information.
-  - [`graphcool.yml`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/graphcool.yml): The root configuration file for your database service ([documentation](https://www.graph.cool/docs/1.0/reference/graphcool.yml/overview-and-example-foatho8aip)).
 - `/database`
+  - [`database/prisma.yml`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/database/prisma.yml): The root configuration file for your database service ([documentation](https://www.graph.cool/docs/1.0/reference/prisma.yml/overview-and-example-foatho8aip)).
   - [`database/datamodel.graphql`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/database/datamodel.graphql) contains the data model that you define for the project (written in [SDL](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51)).
 We'll discuss this next.
-  - [`database/schema.generated.graphql`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/database/schema.generated.graphql) defines the **database schema**.
-It contains the definition of the CRUD API for the types in your data model and is generated based on your `datamodel.graphql`. **You should never edit this file manually**, but introduce changes only by altering `datamodel.graphql` and run `graphcool deploy`.
+  - [`database/seed.graphql`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/database/seed.graphql): Contains mutations to seed the database with some initial data.
 - `/src`
   - [`src/schema.graphql`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/src/schema.graphql) defines your **application schema**.
 It contains the GraphQL API that you want to expose to your client applications.
+  - [`src/generated/prisma.graphql`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/database/schema.generated.graphql) defines the **Prisma schema**.
+It contains the definition of the CRUD API for the types in your data model and is generated based on your `datamodel.graphql`. **You should never edit this file manually**, but introduce changes only by altering `datamodel.graphql` and run `prisma deploy`.
-  - [`src/index.ts`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/src/index.ts) is the entry point of your server, pulling everything together and starting the `GraphQLServer` from [`graphql-yoga`](https://github.com/graphcool/graphql-yoga).
+  - [`src/index.ts`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic/src/index.ts) is the entry point of your server, pulling everything together and starting the `GraphQLServer` from [`graphql-yoga`](https://github.com/prisma/graphql-yoga).

 Most important for you at this point are `database/datamodel.graphql` and `src/schema.graphql`. `database/datamodel.graphql` is used to define your data model.
 This data model is the foundation for the API that's defined in `src/schema.graphql` and exposed to your client applications.